Probiotics are a hot topic when it comes to gut health, so you’ve probably already heard of probiotics for IBS.

 This will help in choosing a probiotic that is right for you and your specific IBS symptoms.
 This will also prevent you from wasting your money – probiotics are not cheap!

 Here is a list of specific probiotics shown to help IBS;

 This is a multi-strain probiotic beneficial for bloating in IBS.
 One research trial showed promising results in those with IBS-D (8).

 This probiotic has also shown to be beneficial in maintaining Bifidobacterium levels during the low FODMAP diet (9).

 It has 112.5 billion CFU and must be kept refrigerated.

-This probiotic contains Bifidobacterium longum (or infantis) 35624® culture (10).
+This probiotic contains B. infantis 35624® culture (10).
 This culture is not available in any other probiotic products in the United Kingdom.
 One large clinical trial showed a significant reduction in bloating in women with IBS and contributed to a 20% reduction in general IBS symptoms (11).